jbrunton/clean-arch-katas/katas/game-of-life.md

 1. The board should be 10 x 10.
 2. For now, populate the board with 15 live cells, starting from the top left corner (see turn 1 in example below).
+3. In each turn, a cell is born if it has 3 neighbors, survives if it has 2 or 3 neighbors, and otherwise dies.
-3. Each turn, the board should be rendered to the console, with the turn number printed above.
+5. Each turn, the board should be rendered to the console, with the turn number printed above.
 4. The game should be ended after 20 turns.

 Hints: